danielharrell/open-eyes-lect-2017-18/Open.md

 extensions of this.
 Also borrow from previous formulations-->

-As a set of final examples, underneath the previous two, now consider our own ways of being open.
-For they can start to look most like ways of being closed.
-We speak of open doors and open eyes as virtues, for example, but we could also speak of them as vices.
+As a set of final examples, underneath the previous two, now consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
+These states of being might make us think that openness is always a virtue.
+But there are cases of corruption that can turn it into a vice.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the *abuse* of hospitality.
-Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has been broken.
-So what is it that remains intact, in cases of openness to be praised?
+Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something breaks between outside and inside.
+But what is it kept intact, then, in cases of openness to be praised?
 And if intact, then why not call these cases of being closed?

-To press the question, we can turn again to the way our eyes are open more generally, if figuratively: as we see *through* them, to a whole world outside us.
+To press the question, we can turn to what I earlier called *our own state of being* in awareness.
+Our eyes are open in this sense, generally if figuratively, as we see *through* them, to a whole world outside us.
 Yet our eyes could not be open like eyelids, or a lidless jar, just letting the world in.
 For open eyes can be poked, injured, even blinded.
 Yet if our eyes are *not* like a lidless jar when open, then how *does* the world get in?
 It could not be the way the world gets into a pickle jar, to *spoil* what's inside.
-For the world gets into our eyes, we might say, to *fill* what's inside.
-It is as if our eyes *contained* the world it was open to, in order to see it and not merely suffer it.

-But if our eyes somehow do contain the world, then *does* the world get in?
-What if our eyes in that case were more like a closed jar, or completed parabola, where the world *never* gets in, because it is already there?
-We could argue for this as the philosopher Schopenhauer once did:
+For the world gets into our eyes, we might say, to *fill* what's inside. ---As if our eyes *contained* the world it was open to, in order to see it and not merely suffer it.
+But if our eyes do contain the world, then *does* the world get in?
+Perhaps our eyes are better compared to a closed jar, or completed parabola, where the world *never* gets in, because it is already there.

+We could argue for this as the philosopher Schopenhauer once did, when he wrote:

 > It is therefore the Understanding itself which has to create the objective world; for this